mattnenterprise/rust-pop3/README.md

 POP3 Client for Rust

 This client has SSL support.
 SSL is configured using an SSLContext that is passed into the connect method of a POP3Stream.
 If no SSL support is wanted just pass in None.
-The library rust-openssl is used to support SSL for this project.
+The library was updated to use native-tls to support SSL connectivity for this project.

 [![Number of Crate Downloads](https://img.shields.io/crates/d/rs-pop3.svg)](https://crates.io/crates/rs-pop3) [![Crate Version](https://img.shields.io/crates/v/rs-pop3.svg)](https://crates.io/crates/rs-pop3)